 - 1 can (28 ounces) diced tomatoes

-- ½ cup sliced or torn fresh basil leaves , divided
+- ½ cup sliced or torn fresh basil leaves (divided)

-- Freshly grated Parmesan to serve (optional)
+- Freshly grated Parmesan (to serve; optional)

 - Heat 1 tablespoon of the oil in a very large skillet over medium-high heat.
-Add half the shrimp , season with salt and pepper, and sear for 1 minute on each side, just so the shrimp start to turn a brighter pink on the outside.
+Add half the shrimp, season with salt and pepper, and sear for 1 minute on each side, just so the shrimp start to turn a brighter pink on the outside.
 Remove with tongs to a plate.
 Repeat with another tablespoon of oil and the remaining shrimp, seasoning them as well, then add the second batch of seared shrimp to the plate.

 - Return the pan to medium heat.
 Add the remaining 2 tablespoons oil and when the oil is hot, add the onions and saute for about 5 minutes until they become tender.
-Add the garlic, oregano and red pepper flakes, and saute for one more minute until you can smell the garlic.
+Add the garlic, oregano, and red pepper flakes, and sauté for one more minute until you can smell the garlic.
 Pour in the wine and cook until the wine has reduced by about half, about 3 minutes.

 - Stir in the tomatoes and bring to a simmer.
 Stir occasionally for 20 minutes, until the flavors meld and the sauce has thickened a bit.

 - While the sauce simmers, bring a large pot of salted water to a boil.
-Cook the pasta according to package directions.
+Cook the pasta according to the package directions.

 - Just before the pasta is done, add the partially cooked shrimp and half of the basil to the tomato sauce and stir until the shrimp is hot and cooked through, about 2 minutes.